 - Self Learning: Exhibit a commitment to life-long learning and professional development, involvement in professional activity and public service, and achievement of professional licensure.

-- Communicate effectively, orally, in writing as well as graphically using manual techniques as well as computer tools to generate, evaluate, develop and communicate ideas.
+- Communicate effectively, orally, in writing as well as graphically using manual techniques as well as computers tools to generate, evaluate, develop and communicate ideas.

-- Gather, assets, record, and apply relevant information and raise clear precise questions, interpret information, consider diverse points of view, reach well-reasoned conclusions, and test them against relevant criteria.
+- Gather, asses, record, and apply relevant information and raise clear precise questions, interpret information, consider diverse points of view, reach well-reasoned conclusions, and test them against relevant criteria.

 - Resolve the needs of the client, owner and user taking into consideration the relationship between human behavior and the physical environment and the diverse needs, values, norms, abilities, and socioeconomic patterns that characterize different locations, cultures and individuals.

 - Prepare a comprehensive program for an architectural project, including assessment of client and user needs, critical review of appropriate precedents, an inventory of space requirements, an analysis of site conditions, a review of relevant laws and standards, and a definition of site selection and design assessment criteria.

 - Produce a comprehensive architectural project based on a building program and site that includes the development of programmed spacing while integrating structural and environmental systems, building envelope systems, life-safety provisions and the principles of sustainability.